Universal optimality of the $E_8$ and Leech lattices and interpolation formulas: Introduction

 In Section~\ref{sec:sub:31}, we will show using a density argument in $\Schw_{\textup{rad}}(\R^d)$ that it suffices to prove the interpolation theorem for complex Gaussians of the form $x \mapsto e^{\pi i \tau |x|^2}$ with $\tau \in\Hyp$.
 Thus, constructing the interpolation basis amounts to solving the functional equation \eqref{eq:interpolation-identity} using functions $F$ and $\widetilde{F}$ with expansions of the form \eqref{eq:FFourier} and \eqref{eq:FtFourier}.

 These expansions for $F$ and $\widetilde{F}$ are not quite Fourier expansions in $\tau$, because they contain terms proportional to $\tau e^{2\pi i \tau n}$.
-In particular, they are not periodic in $\tau$, but they are annihilated by the second-order difference operator:
+In particular, they are not periodic in $\tau$, but they are annihilated by the second-order difference operator.
+In other words,

 and

 Subject to suitable smoothness and growth conditions, proving the interpolation theorem amounts to constructing functions $F$ and $\widetilde{F}$ satisfying the functional equations \eqref{eq:interpolation-identity}, \eqref{eq:2nddiffF}, and \eqref{eq:2nddiffFt}, as we will show in Theorem~\ref{thm:FEimpliesIF}.